RefresherTowel/docs/echo/index.md

 - More and more begin to pile up as you valiantly strive to find the problem.
 - Then suddenly your output is a wall of nonsense and the one line you actually need is almost impossible to see.

 Echo is my attempt to fix that problem without turning logging into a whole second job.

-Echo is a lightweight debug logger for GameMaker.
+It's a lightweight debug logger for GameMaker.
 It gives you:

 - Urgency levels (INFO, WARNING, SEVERE)
 - A debug level switch (log nothing, log only severe, log most things, or log everything)